Evilbyt/ESP8266-writeups/Labs/ESP8266_WiFi_Deauth.md

 ✅ 1.
 Scan for Wi-Fi networks in the Deauther interface.

 ✅ 2.
-Select `LabNetwork` as the target AP.
+Select `Evilbyt` as the target AP.

 ✅ 3.
 Select a client (your test device).